Skip to content

 Housekeeping

-For a while I have been toying with the idea of doing a Micro-podcast that works in a similar way to but with .
+For a while I have been toying with the idea of doing a Micro-podcast that works in a similar way to Twitter but with audio.
 It would provide the opportunity to share hits, tricks and reviews too short for the main show.
 My problem was that I needed an application which made this as easy as posting a tweet.
 Anything more and it would prove too demanding.

-Fortunately a new application has launched that does exactly that.
-Called AudioBoo it allows you to record 3 minute audio snippets that then get posted to a website, twitter, and a podcast feed.
+Fortunately a new iPhone application has launched that does exactly that.
+Called AudioBoo it allows you to record 3 minute audio snippets that then get posted to a website, twitter, facebook and a podcast feed.

 I am therefore pleased to announce Micro-Boagworld…